UNIVERSE-HPC/course-material/software_architecture_and_design/functional/side_effects_python.md

 for x in data:
     result += expensive_computation(x)
 ```
 ## Side Effects and Pure Functions

+By considering how we use state in our programs, we can improve our programming by
+making it more predictable, reliable, and testable.
+One way to achieve this is by
+adopting functional programming principles, which promote the use of pure functions that
+do not modify any external state and rely only on their input parameters to produce
+their output.
+Pure functions are easier to reason about and test, and they enable
+composability, parallelism, and other benefits that can improve the quality and
+efficiency of our code.

 Functional computations only rely on the values that are provided as inputs to a
 function and not on the state of the program that precedes the function call.